Hours and Admissions

 The Shop at Bayou Bend

-Enjoy a memorable shopping experience in a boutique atmosphere.
-Browse a selection of unique products, in all price ranges, that reflect quality, craftsmanship, and the beauty of Bayou Bend Collection and Gardens.
-Shop hours: Tuesday–Saturday, 10 a.m. to 5 p.m. and Sunday, 1 to 5 p.m.
+Browse a selection of gift ideas in a boutique atmosphere.
+Unique products, in all price ranges, reflect the quality, craftsmanship, and beauty of Bayou Bend Collection and Gardens.
+Shop hours: Tuesday–Saturday, 10 a.m. to 4 p.m. and Sunday, 1 to 5 p.m.
 Call 713.353.1544 to order by phone.